Figure mortgage refinance review

 - Escrow.
-There is an initial fee to set up your escrow account, and you’ll pay into it each month once you start making mortgage payments.
+There is an initial fee to set up your escrow account, and you’ll pay into it each month, in order to cover taxes and insurance throughout the year, once you start making mortgage payments.

 Do I qualify for refinancing with Figure?

 Apply for prequalification on the Figure website.
-Prequalification doesn’t affect your credit, and it takes a few minutes.
+Prequalification doesn’t affect your credit, and is only a few steps.

 How to apply

-The refinance application is completely online, and a decision can be made in a matter of minutes.
+The refinance application is completely online, and a decision can be made in a few minutes.